 Podia is high on this list because it offers creators the chance to take full control of their community and memberships, along with complete customization of plan tiers and reward structure.

-Podia Pros and Cons
+Podia pros and cons

 • No transaction fees levied on creators